CELPIP Writing Sample Questions With Answers

 Use these paragraph plans when you practice.
 They keep your writing clear, organized, and easy to grade.

-- Paragraph 1 Greeting and one clear purpose sentence.
+- Paragraph 1: Greeting and one clear purpose sentence.

-- Paragraph 2 Cover every required point with dates, times, numbers, names, and location.
+- Paragraph 2: Cover every required point with dates, times, numbers, names, and location.

-- Paragraph 3 Make one clear request and say what happens next.
+- Paragraph 3: Make one clear request and say what happens next.

-- Closing Thank you, sign off, and your name.
+- Closing: Thank you, sign off, and your name.

-- Paragraph 1 Choose an option and briefly preview your reasons.
+- Paragraph 1: Choose an option and briefly preview your reasons.

-- Paragraph 2 Reason 1 with explanation and one concrete detail.
+- Paragraph 2: Reason 1 with explanation and one concrete detail.

-- Paragraph 3 Reason 2 with explanation.
+- Paragraph 3: Reason 2 with explanation.
 Answer the second question or add a practical suggestion if asked.

-- Conclusion One short final sentence.
+- Conclusion: One short final sentence.
 No greeting or signature.

-Two examples you can copy
+Two examples you can study

 These are short, clean examples.
 Use them to memorize the structure, then swap in the details from your task.